aDotInTheVoid/boxcars/docs/report/report.md

 library that provides an efficient implementation of a runtime for behaviour-oriented concurrency.

-This project introduces the **`boxcars`** library, which allows using behaviour-oriented concurrency in Rust.
-It provides a idiomatic and type-safe wrapper over the runtime from `verona-rt`.
+This project introduces the **`boxcars`** library, which implements behaviour-oriented concurrency in Rust.
+It provides an idiomatic and type-safe wrapper over the runtime from `verona-rt`.

 We demonstrate that the `boxcars` API enforces the gaurenttes of behaviour-oriented concurrency in ways that `verona-rt` is unable to.
-We also demonstrate that by using `boxcars` (instead of Rust's included `std::sync` library) allows writing concurrent code that is deadlock-free by construction.
+We also demonstrate that using `boxcars` (instead of Rust's included `std::sync` library) allows writing concurrent code that is deadlock-free by construction.
 Furthermore, we demonstrate that it imposes minimal overhead over using `verona-rt` directly.